What is Scuba Diving definition?

 The 1st stage contains more places to connect other hoses, such as the console and the BCD’s inflator hose.

-A Scuba Diving console carries essential diving instruments such as the Submersible Pressure Gauge (SPG) and the Depth gauge, plus you can add a diving compass too.
+A Diving console carries essential instruments such as the Submersible Pressure Gauge (SPG) and the Depth gauge, plus you can add a compass too.

 The depth gauge shows the current and maximum depth reached during a dive, critical for the diver’s safety.

-Underwater compass is another important piece of scuba equipment that helps divers to navigate underwater.
+Underwater compass is another important piece of equipment that helps divers to navigate underwater.

 These devices are available in both digital (Dive Computers) and analog types, which you can choose from depending on your preference.